thebernardlim/til/Exams/DP-201/Notes.md

 ## Azure Storage

 Cool - At least 30 days.
-Milliseconds to retrieve. &nbsp;
+Milliseconds to retrieve. \
 Archive - At least 180 days.
 Hours to retrieve.

 ### Rehydration options